 During and after the Re-Offer Period, a Market Participant may revise the Supply Offer of a Generator Asset or request to Self-Schedule the Generator Asset as described in Market Rule 1 Section III.1.10.9.

-Supply Offers for Self-Scheduled Generator Asset will be used by the ISO for scheduling available Generator Assets in the Day-Ahead Energy Market for the energy between their Economic Minimum Limits and their Economic Maximum Limits.
+Supply Offers and Day-Ahead Ancillary Services Offers for Self-Scheduled Generator Asset will be used by the ISO for scheduling available Generator Assets in the Day-Ahead Market for the energy between their Economic Minimum Limits and their Economic Maximum Limits.

-Fast Start Generators may be scheduled in the Day-Ahead Energy Market.
+Fast Start Generators may be scheduled in the Day-Ahead Market.
 However, the decisions concerning actual operation of Fast Start Generators by the ISO during the Operating Day are made based upon economic dispatch in the Real-Time Energy Market.

-In order to participate in the Day-Ahead Energy Market or Real-Time Energy Market, a Continuous Storage Generator Asset must be Self-Scheduled.
+In order to participate in the Day-Ahead Market or Real-Time Energy Market, a Continuous Storage Generator Asset must be Self-Scheduled.

-DNE Dispatchable Generators are scheduled in the Day-Ahead Energy Market and dispatched in Real-Time in the same manner as generating Resources that are not Fast Start Generators.
+DNE Dispatchable Generators are scheduled in the Day-Ahead Market and dispatched in Real-Time in the same manner as generating Resources that are not Fast Start Generators.

-Intermittent Power Resources are scheduled in the Day-Ahead Energy Market and dispatched in Real-Time as described in Market Rule 1 Sections III.1.11.3 and III.1.11.5.
+Intermittent Power Resources are scheduled in the Day-Ahead Market and dispatched in Real-Time as described in Market Rule 1 Sections III.1.11.3 and III.1.11.5.

 Generator Assets must specify a Minimum Run Time to be used for scheduling purposes that does not exceed 24 hours.
 Generator Assets with Minimum Run Times that require that they run for more than 24 hours may Self-Schedule to remain on-line.